 Board member recall is to be considered as a “last resort” option that is not often used.

 Board members should only be recalled under a narrow set of prescribed reasons and with high threshold of difficulty to recall the board member.
-Board members may be recalled at the sole discretion of the appointing AC/SO according to rules established by that AC/SO, but requiring a high voting threshold.,
+Board members may be recalled at the sole discretion of the appointing AC/SO according to rules established by that AC/SO, but requiring a high voting threshold.e.g 3/4 or 4/5 criteria ,

-Generally, it would be expected that each individual ICANN sub-group would have the power to recall its own board appointees, but not the board appointees from other sub-groups.
+Generally, it would be expected that each individual ICANN sub-group ( see above comments for sub-group) would have the power to recall its own board appointees, but not the board appointees from other sub-groups. ( see above comments for sub-group )

-However, the community would like to consider the ability to call for a “vote of no confidence” on the entire board of directors with the effect of recalling the entire board at once, in rare and exceptional situations.
+However, the community would also like to consider the ability to call for a “vote of no confidence” on the entire board of directors with the effect of recalling the entire board at once, in rare and exceptional situations.

 Proposal Under Consideration: